qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 If the input layer is a line or polygon layer, it will use the vertices.

-The number of neighbours to consider determines the concaveness of the output polygon.
+The number of neighbors to consider determines the concaveness of the output polygon.
 A lower number will result in a concave hull that follows the points very closely, while a higher number will have a smoother shape.